deplicator/images-fun/README.md

 # Images Fun

-Quick little project to play with a client, server, and docker.
+Quick little project to play with an API made with node.js and docker.

 ## Run Project

 ### With Docker

-- have docker
+- Requirement: have docker

 ```
 git clone https://github.com/deplicator/images-fun.git